h-REA/holo-rea-proto/README.md

 - `/src/ui/scripts`: shell commands for running development tasks
 - `/src/ui/public`: directory to serve alongside bundled JS files, incl. webpage template
 - `/src/ui/src`: bulk of the frontend app code

+## Known issues

+**"TypeScript emitted no output for [...]"** when running frontend:

+> This issue appears to be intermittent.
+If you simply open any project source file in your editor and save it, compilation appears to succeed.